 What about cycle tourists - do you have any significant visit of that sort, having in mind that the Park is positioned directly on the route EuroVelo 6?

 Last winter we installed a cycling counter nearby.
 It shows a minimum of 100 visitors on two wheels during weekend days, 20-25% from that number being foreigners.
 However, on average one foreign cyclist visits the Park per day.
 We plan to attract more visits of this type by increasing accommodation capacities in the village, which will encourage guests to stay here.
-Except for the ecological value of cycling, our interest also lies in the simple fact that an increased number of cycle tourists will also grow strong the Park image.
+Except for the ecological value of cycling, our interest also lies in the simple fact that an increased number of cycle tourists will also improve the Park image.
 Furthermore, we want to have a complete tourist program here.

 We believe that we have the best-preserved flood valley along the Danube, spreading on 15,000 ha.
 A strong indicator for that is the population of the white-tailed eagles: there are constantly about 60 pairs of them and the total number of individuals is about 200.
 Also, the width of Kopački rit is remarkable: up to 11km from the river to the embankment (like exactly on this place where we are standing now).
 At some places the span from the beginning of the wetland on this side to the end of the wetland on the opposite side of the river is 18km.
 (The rit on the opposite side is Gornje Podunavlje Special Nature Reserve, and in between is the border of Croatia and Serbia - but for birds and fish it is, of course, a unique space.)